-One of the greatest elements of tea is the sheer variety in its types.
-While Japanese green tea is incredibly popular in many parts of the world, black tea rules others.
-Some enjoy the caffeine-free “teas” such as chamomile tea while an entirely separate world of matcha recipes appears to have established its own unique culture.
+One of the greatest elements of tea is the sheer variety of its types.
+While Japanese green tea is incredibly popular in many parts of the world, black tea rules in others.
+Some enjoy the caffeine-free "teas," such as chamomile tea, while an entirely separate world of matcha recipes appears to have established its own unique culture.
 Regardless of what you enjoy, flavor likely constitutes some part of your tea experience.

-Given this, it is hardly surprising why tea “additives” is so popular.
-In fact, a quick review online reveals not only the various kinds of sweeteners available for teas but tells a unique story of creativity.
+Given this, it is hardly surprising why tea "additives" are so popular.
+In fact, a quick review online reveals not only the various kinds of sweeteners available for teas but also a unique story of creativity.
 There are, however, some questions of exploration that are valuable.
 What sweeteners, for example, are healthy?
-What is “healthy”?
-How much is “too much”?
-While these questions may be obvious, they may help shape your tea’s flavor profile.
+What is "healthy"?
+How much is "too much"?
+While these questions may seem obvious, they may help shape your tea’s flavor profile.
 Without reviewing all sweeteners, this post will ask select yet important questions related to one of the most popular sweeteners available, stevia.

 I have written an article about 10 ways to sweeten you matcha green tea.

-When I think of the word “stevia”, it comes across as more of a brand name than anything else.
-However, stevia is a general sweetener that comes from the plant Stevia Rebaudiana.
+When I think of the word "stevia", it comes across more as a brand name than anything else.
+However, stevia is a general sweetener that comes from the plant Stevia rebaudiana.
 A perennial, this plant is native to parts of Brazil and Paraguay.
 The sweetener being discussed comes from the plant's leaves.
 While it does grow flowers, these are often cut to further improve the leaves’ flavor.
 Its sweetness is specifically derived from steviol glycosides.

 Stevia also contains fewer calories than sucrose and is considered a zero-calorie sweetener.
-Lastly, a number of health benefits from stevia may include lower blood pressure, the inclusion of antioxidants, and may help with weight-loss diets.
+Lastly, a number of health benefits from stevia may include lower blood pressure, the inclusion of antioxidants, and helping with weight-loss diets.
 Stevia is also free of side effects.

-Yes, in 1991 stevia was banned in the US due to various studies that suggested it may be cancer-causing.
-In 1995 it was approved as a supplement and not as a sweetener.
-Eventually, in 2008, the FDA declared stevia as a “Generally Recognized as Safe” sweetener.
-This classification refers to substances that have been recognized as safe through “expert consensus, scientific review or widespread use without negative consequences.”
-In fact, various countries including Japan, Brazil, and China had been using stevia as a sweetener long before the 2008 FDA declaration.
-This claim is further buffered beyond the FDA and its European counterpart and includes Foods Standards Australia New Zealand, Health Canada, the Joint FAO/WHO Expert Committee on Food Additives.
+Yes, in 1991, stevia was banned in the US due to various studies that suggested it may be cancer-causing.
+In 1995, it was approved as a supplement and not a sweetener.
+Eventually, in 2008, the FDA declared stevia a "generally recognized as safe" sweetener.
+This classification refers to substances that have been recognized as safe through "expert consensus, scientific review, or widespread use without negative consequences."
+In fact, various countries, including Japan, Brazil, and China, had been using stevia as a sweetener long before the 2008 FDA declaration.
+This claim is further buffered beyond the FDA and its European counterpart and includes Food Standards Australia, New Zealand, Health Canada, and the Joint FAO/WHO Expert Committee on Food Additives.

-There are stevia products that may contain additional sugars including xylitol.
-Some of the sweeteners found in stevia products may be sensitive for certain populations.
-For some, this may be trial and error however it is an important consideration if you have had sensitive experiences with various sweeteners.
+There are stevia products that may contain additional sugars, including xylitol.
+Some of the sweeteners found in stevia products may be sensitive to certain populations.
+For some, this may be trial and error; however, it is an important consideration if you have had sensitive experiences with various sweeteners.
 There are also studies that suggest the regular intake of stevia may in fact increase food intake over time.

 All things considered, stevia is considered a greatly refined sweetener, and its popularity, by and large, is hardly surprising.
-As of 2012, stevia reached 36% of the market share for sweeteners.
-In 2015, the global stevia market was estimated at approx. $337 million USD.
+As of 2012, stevia had 36% of the market share for sweeteners.
+In 2015, the global stevia market was estimated at approximately $337 million USD.
 Market trends expect sweeteners to continue growing in popularity.
 Given this and your increased knowledge of stevia, what sweeteners work for you?

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.